“Will ABM completely replace my Traditional Marketing strategy”?

 Why should I tier my accounts?

 There’s a reason behind the different personalization levels between all of these tiered accounts, and it’s from a few things including bandwidth and growth potential.
 The tier A accounts are your “cash cows” that have the maximum possibility of growing with your solution.
 Tier B accounts would be the nice-to-haves, while tier C accounts are the remaining and where the majority of leads fall into.
 There’s no magic number of target accounts to place into each tier as it comes down to bandwidth at the company.
 If a company has 21-50 employees, they’re probably not going to have 30 target accounts but they may have 5-10.
 Since tier A accounts are the big deals you really want to land, the work and effort that is done to try and close these deals are well worth the ROI.
 This hard work involves weekly, sometimes daily meetings between the Sales and Marketing teams.

-So, not all traditional marketing methods are lost when adopting an Account-Based Marketing strategy.
+So, not all traditional marketing methods are lost when adopting Account-Based Marketing tactics.
 Even beyond traditional marketing’s methods, some metrics are still applicable when tied to target accounts.
 For example, you’d want to measure how engaged your target accounts are with your company, so you would use a traditional marketing metric, such as how long they’ve been on your site, to check if it’s increasing, which would show a growing interest in your solution.

 Fill out our form below to see if Account-Based Marketing is right for you.